gecio/gecio.github.io/docs/_optimist/guided_tour/step24/index.en.md

 ## Create LB listener

 In our example, we want to create a listener for HTTP on port 80.
-A listener here - as in other LB solutions - refers to the port of the front end..
+A listener here - as in other LB solutions - refers to the port of the front end.

 ```bash
 $ openstack loadbalancer listener create --name Beispiel-listener --protocol HTTP --protocol-port 80 Beispiel-LB